ArVerify/arverify-node/README.md

 You have two options to set the AuthNode configuration:

 1. Set everything through `config.json`.
-2. Set everthing using `.env` (will be used if no JSON file is present).
+2. Set everything using `.env` (will be used if no JSON file is present).

 Both ways require the following variables.
 Note that all Google Auth related variables must be obtained from the ArVerify Organisation.